mdb571/covid-sms-notify/README.md

 * * * * *  /usr/bin/python /path/to/schedule.py
 ```
 where the parameters are as

 ![param](/img/param.png)

+Give a ⭐ if you like my project

 Feel free to comment your feedback❤️